cdhaynes/codesamples/README.md

 # codesamples

-This is a repository with code samples from academic projects.
+This is a repository with code samples from academic projects I've worked on as an undergrad at New Mexico Tech.
 Some notable projects are:
     * a lisp interpreter written in Java
     * Clones of linux commands like "env" written in C